Qualysec

 It is during this phase that the hands-on work takes place.
 First, use Multi-Factor Authentication (MFA).
 Then, configure centralised logging.
 Additionally, set monitoring systems.
 Moreover, automate the evidence collection where possible.

-Focus on the high-impact controls first.
+Focus on the high-impact SOC 2 controls first.
 Therefore, security measures should be prioritised.
 Furthermore, document all that you implement.
 Finally, test every control to make sure all controls are working.

 Week 7-8: Security Testing and Remediation

 Now, conduct internal testing.
-First, you need to run SOC 2 penetration testing.
+First, review our comprehensive guide on SOC 2 penetration testing to execute required internal and external security evaluations.
 Then, conduct vulnerability scans.
 Additionally, check access controls.
 As well, test incident response procedures.

-SOC 2 pentesting requirements include comprehensive security testing requirements.
+Understanding your exact SOC 2 Type II penetration testing scope ensures you cover all mandatory audit criteria.
 Therefore, record all the findings.
 Furthermore, immediately fix critical vulnerabilities.
 Finally, there is a retest to ensure remediation.

 Week 9-10: Evidence Collection and Organization